SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Methods.rst

 ``with``, ``for``, or ``by``,
 as seen in the ``incrementBy(_:)`` method from the preceding ``Counter`` class example.
 The use of a preposition enables the method to be read as a sentence when it is called.
-Swift makes this established method naming convention easy to write by using a different default approach for method parameters than it uses for function parameters.

-Specifically, Swift gives the *first* parameter name in a method a local parameter name by default, and gives the second and subsequent parameter names both local *and* external parameter names by default.
+Swift gives the *first* parameter name in a method a local parameter name by default, and gives the second and subsequent parameter names both local *and* external parameter names by default.